 As part of the initial approval of this policy by the President and subsequent to the original dissemination of the policy, the Provost/Vice President for Academic Affairs is the policy owner for the ongoing evaluation, review, and approval of this policy.
 Subsequent reviews and revisions to this policy must be in accordance with approved operating policy procedures and processes.

 This policy will be reviewed every two years or more frequently as needed by the Policy Owner.
 Revisions will be reviewed/affirmed by the Faculty Senate and the Cabinet and approved by the University President.
 This policy will be updated/published in the University’s Policy Library.

 Responsibility for Policy Implementation

-The President has assigned the responsibility of implementing this policy to the Assistant Vice President for Academic Affairs.
+The President has assigned the responsibility of implementing this policy to the Associate Vice President for Academic Affairs.